MoSpec/mo-spec/README.md

 Motoko specs that are easy to read and learn, allowing you to ship Motoko code with confidence.

+## Notice

+This is a heavily WIP package

 ## Credits

 - Underneath the hood, it's using [Motoko Matchers](https://kritzcreek.github.io/motoko-matchers) of [Christoph Hegemann](https://github.com/kritzcreek)